V

 Our Mission

-Salmo Community Resource Society (SCRS) develops, delivers, and maintains a broad range of services that help individuals and families in the Salmo area deal effectively with personal, social, and poverty-related issues.
+In collaboration with the community, Salmo Community Resource Society (SCRS) is committed to developing and delivering a range of counselling, support, food security, and outreach services that help individuals and families in Salmo & area reach their desired potential.

 Why Was SCRS Created